How to set up Google Local Inventory Ads

 As a Trusted Google Local Feeds Partner, our main role is to help shops get set up on Local Inventory Ads on behalf of Google.
 Our technology and Google-certified team complete the end-to-end setup for you, ensuring that your products are appearing quickly and your Local Inventory Ads are properly reaching local shoppers and sending them to your store.

-We do all this for a one-off fee and - for the best introduction to Google Local Inventory Ads - we provide a full FREE month trial of Local Inventory Ads all managed by NearSt.
+We do all this for a low monthly fee.
 This includes onboarding and technology setup, direct support, an easy to understand insights and results dashboard, and a full report at the end of your one month trial of Local Inventory Ads.